 Radiotherapy and some chemotherapy drugs may also affect your taste buds.
 Some people say their food has a metallic, bitter or salty taste.
 Others complain that all foods taste the same.

-If you have surgery to your nose, your sense of smell will be poorer than it was.
+If you have surgery or radiotherapy to your nose, your sense of smell is likely to be affected.
 In turn, this will affect your sense of taste.

-Sometimes people have often lost quite a bit of weight by the time they are diagnosed with cancer.
-You may have had pain swallowing for a time, which has put you off eating.
+Sometimes people have lost weight by the time they are diagnosed with cancer.
+This might happen when you have had pain with swallowing which has put you off eating.

 After your treatment, you need to build yourself up again.
-But this can be difficult if you’re still off your food.
+But this might not be easy if you’re still off your food.

 You can also get powdered protein or carbohydrate supplements to sprinkle on foods and drinks.
-A dietician can help you plan a suitable diet and give advice on supplement.
+A dietician can also help you plan a suitable diet.

 If you’ve had surgery to your sinuses or jaw bone (maxillectomy), you may not be able to open your mouth easily.
 This can make it difficult and painful to chew.

-This will probably be temporary until things heal up and you will gradually start to chew properly again.
+This will probably be temporary until the tissues have healed up.
+You will gradually start to chew properly again.
 Until then you will need to eat a soft diet, probably for a few weeks or longer.

-In some cases, you may need to have reconstructive surgery or a new false part made (prosthesis) to put inside your mouth and help bring back a normal mouth movement.
+In some cases, you may need to have reconstructive surgery or a temporary replacement part (prosthesis) to put inside your mouth.
+This helps to bring back normal mouth movement.